jonwagner/Insight.Database/README.md

 **Insight.Database** is a fast, lightweight, (and dare we say awesome) micro-orm for .NET.
 It's available as a [NuGet Package](http://www.nuget.org/packages/Insight.Database/).

+Whoops.
+Forgot to mention easy.
+It's easy too.
+And you can also take control of pieces if you want to.

 Let's say you have a database and a class and you want them to work together.
 Something like this:

 	CREATE TABLE Beer ([ID] [int], [Type] varchar(128), [Description] varchar(128)) GO